-If you’ve already wheeled out the tea set and started practicing your best Maggie Smith bon mots, chances are you can’t wait for the Downton Abbey movie.
+If you’ve already wheeled out the tea set and started practicing your best Maggie Smith bons mots, chances are you can’t wait for the Downton Abbey movie.

-The film will be a follow-up to the beloved six season series, which aired on Masterpiece PBS.
-Set in the titular Crawley family’s country estate, the drama followed the lives of the family and their servants from the turn of the 20th century through sweeping societal changes including World War I and the Roaring Twenties.
-The show was one of Masterpiece’s biggest hits in years, winning 3 Golden Globes and 15 Emmys (and snagging 69 total nods).
+The film will be a follow-up to the beloved six-season series, which aired on Masterpiece PBS.
+Set in the titular Crawley family’s country estate, the drama followed the lives of the family and their servants from the turn of the 20th century through sweeping societal changes, including World War I and the Roaring ’20s.
+The show was one of Masterpiece’s biggest hits in years, winning three Golden Globes and 15 Emmys (and snagging 69 total nominations).

-Since ending its run in 2016, fans have been clamoring for a film, something many of the cast and creator Julian Fellowes have teased plenty.
-But excitement reached a fever pitch this past July when it was finally confirmed that the film was a go.
+Since the show ended its run in 2016, fans have been clamoring for a film, something many cast members and creator Julian Fellowes have teased.
+But excitement reached a fever pitch in July, when it was finally confirmed that the film was a go.

 Here’s everything we know about the forthcoming film:

 The film, titled simply Downton Abbey, will land in theaters in September 2019, just in time to make an awards season run.
 The project will be released by Focus Features in North America, on Friday, Sept.
 20. International audiences will get the film a week earlier, on Sept.
 13.

 Producers announced that the “original principal cast” would return, without specifying names.
 Back in July, EW confirmed that Michelle Dockery (Lady Mary), Hugh Bonneville (Lord Grantham), Maggie Smith (The Dowager Countess), and Joanne Froggatt (Anna Bates) were on board, while PEOPLE confirmed Elizabeth McGovern (Lady Grantham) and Laura Carmichael’s (Lady Edith) involvement.